Who are we?

 Data Protection Officer

-The General Data Protection Regulation (GDPR) provides rights for individuals:
+The Data Protection Act 2018 & the General Data Protection Regulation (GDPR) provides rights for individuals:

 The right to be informed

 The right to be informed encompasses our obligation to provide ‘fair processing information’, typically through a privacy notice.

 It emphasises the need for transparency over how we use personal data.

 Individuals have the right to access their personal data and supplementary information.

 The right of access allows individuals to be aware of and verify the lawfulness of the processing.

 You can request access from the Data Protection Officer by completing our Subject Access Request Form.

 Your personal data can be rectified if it is inaccurate or incomplete.